| Special Rules for Certain Employees

 unless they meet both of the following requirements.

-- They are part of the duties that you must exercise for, or on behalf of, the religious
+They are the kind of services that are ordinarily the duties of members of the order.
+They are part of the duties that you must exercise for, or on behalf of, the religious

+order as its agent.
 If you are an employee of a third party, the services you perform for the third party

 will not be considered directed or required of you by the order.
 Amounts you receive for

 these services are included in your income, even if you have taken a vow of poverty.
+Example.
+Mark Brown is a member of a religious order and has

 taken a vow of poverty.
 He renounces all claims to his earnings and turns over his

+earnings to the order.
 Mark is a school teacher.
 He was instructed by the superiors of the order to get a job

 with a private tax-exempt school.
 Mark became an employee of the school, and, at his

+request, the school made the salary payments directly to the order.
 Because Mark is an employee of the school, he is performing services for the school

 rather than as an agent of the order.
 The wages Mark earns working for the school are

+included in his income.
+Foreign Employer Special rules apply if you work for a foreign employer.
 U.S. citizen.
 If you are a U.S. citizen who works in the United

 States for a foreign government, an international organization, a foreign embassy, or any

 foreign employer, you must include your salary in your income.
+Social security and Medicare taxes.
+You are exempt from

 social security and Medicare taxes if you are employed in the United States by an